ess-dmsc/essdaq/documentation/directories.md

 Directory             | Function
 -------------         | -------------
-config                | configurations directory; modify `system.sh` to your liking daquiri               | profiles for Daquiri detectors             | start and stop scripts for specific detectors efu                   | event formation unit & scripts for installing/starting/stopping grafana               | Grafana dashboards wireshark             | protocol parsers for detector readouts
+detectors             | control and analysis scripts for detectors grafana               | Grafana dashboards runefu                | new scripts to run efus wireshark             | protocol parsers for detector readouts